danielchg/danielchg.github.io/content/posts/oc-mirror/index.md

 ### ImageContentSourcePolicies objects

 That's awesome!
-We already have our **Disconnected Registry** with all the images to required to deploy our cluster in a restricted network.
-But how I install my cluster using these images instead of the public images that the `openshift-installer` normally use?
-That's a great question, and this is the reason why exist the objects **ImageContentSourcePolicies**.
-These object create a mapping between the public registries and our disconnected registry, in order to modify the CRI-O configuration to pull all the needed images from our Disconnected Registry instead of the Internet registry.
+We already have our **Disconnected Registry** with all the images required to deploy our cluster in a restricted environment.
+But how can I install my cluster using these images instead of the public images that the `openshift-installer` normally use?
+That's a great question, and this is the reason why exist the object **ImageContentSourcePolicy**.
+This object create a mapping between the public repository and our disconnected registry, in order to modify the CRI-O configuration to pull all the needed images from our **Disconnected Registry** instead of the Internet registry.
 Let's take a look to the content of one of this files for better understanding.

 ```bash
 $ cat oc-mirror-workspace/results-1662308847/imageContentSourcePolicy.yaml